clulab/eidos/README.md

 Note: The default size of the memory allocation pool for the JVM is 1/4 of your physical memory, but eidos may require more RAM than that.
-You can increase the memory allocation by specifying it in the `.sbtopts` file:
+You can increase the memory allocation by specifying it in the `.sbtopts` file in the `eidos` directory (the one in which this README resides):

 ```
 echo "-J-Xmx6g" >> .sbtopts